mahieddine-ichir/connect-transform-snakecase/README.md

     docker build -f docker/Dockerfile . -t snake_transform
 ````

-An example of a `docker-compose` is also provided, running a zookeeper, a kafka (single node), and a connector example.
+An example of a `docker-compose` is also provided, running a zookeeper, a kafka (single node), and a connector example,
+along with an elasticsearch node.

 ## Install connector